jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 ### Graduation

 In Winter 2020 I took one online course and graduated while doing my internship in Seattle.
-After close to 5 and a half years I finally completed my degree, a Bachelor of Computer Science degree with a minor in Combinatorics and Optimization.
+After close to 5 and a half years I finally completed my degree, a Bachelor of Computer Science degree with a minor in Combinatorics and Optimization (with Co-op).
 It was fairly anticlimactic since I had completed my degree requirements back in 2019, but I wanted to do more co-ops and courses.
 I told the registrar I was "applying to graduate" and got approved.

 ## Conclusion